Saya Kamitani

 Saya Kamitani (上谷沙弥, Kamitani Saya) is a Japanese professional wrestler and former idol.
-She is signed to World Wonder Ring Stardom, where she is a member of the villainous H.A.T.E. stable and has been the World of Stardom Champion since December 2024.
-In New Japan Pro Wrestling, she has been the Strong Women's Champion since September 2025.
+She is signed to World Wonder Ring Stardom, where she is a member of the villainous H.A.T.E. stable.

-Kamitani is a former Wonder of Stardom Champion, a High Speed Champion, a two-time Goddesses of Stardom Champion, and the 2021 Cinderella Tournament winner.
+Kamitani is a former World of Stardom Champion, a Wonder of Stardom Champion, a High Speed Champion, a two-time Goddesses of Stardom Champion, and the 2021 Cinderella Tournament winner.
 She was the Pro Wrestling Wave 2024 Catch the Wave winner and is a former Regina di Wave champion.
+In New Japan Pro Wrestling, she is a former Strong Women's Champion.

 She briefly led the Queen's Quest stable between June and July 2024.

 Early life

 From elementary school through to high school, Kamitani belonged to dance school EXPG, where she practiced Hip-hop dance.

 In middle school, Kamitani won a Japan dance competition, in which she qualified for the World Hip Hop Dance Championship in 2009 held in Las Vegas, USA, placing 2nd in the junior division.

 In 2014, Kamitani also worked as a support dancer for boy band EXILE.

 In September 2014, Kamitani was selected to join "Baito AKB", a collaboration project between job search platform Baitoru and idol group AKB48. where she also experienced being a backing dancer for Team A's theater performances and participated in rehearsals for the Kohaku Uta Gassen.
 The group disbanded in February 2015.

 After Baito AKB disbanded, Kamitani failed many auditions to join idol groups, including the final round of the NGT48 audition.
 Her parents submitted an application to an Ohta Production acting workshop audition without her knowledge in which she passed.
 While at Ohta Production, Kamitani passed the audition for a project that combined idols and professional wrestling, where she was scouted by Tam Nakano and subsequently became part of "Stardom Idols".

 She announced her departure from Ohta Production in 2021.